-Alex is a Director in the Immigration Group and focuses on employment-based immigration, including temporary and permanent visas, family-based immigration, naturalization and exclusion/deportation defense.
+Alex is a Director and the Deputy Group Head of the Immigration Group and focuses on employment-based immigration, including temporary and permanent visas, family-based immigration, naturalization and exclusion/deportation defense.
 He gained an insider’s perspective of all facets of immigration law by working for the U.S. Department of Justice and traveling extensively around the world.

 Alex’s experience traveling to numerous countries and living abroad has helped him understand the special issues associated with immigration law.
 He has a special interest in cases involving all types of non-immigrant and immigrant visas; labor certification (PERM) and EB-1 visas; options and issues concerning health care workers/physicians, including 212(e) waivers of the two-year home residency requirement; Form I-9 compliance and enforcement; H-1B employer LCA compliance/enforcement; and Social Security card and driver’s license assistance.